-Tendering for government contracts can be a competitive process, and one which focuses on value-adding techniques and not just an initial low price.
+Tendering for government contracts can be a competitive process.
+This tends to focus on value-adding techniques and not just an initial low price.

 The construction industry is renowned for competitive tendering and has possibly been given a bad name in low-price tendering methods.
-However, framework agreements (which are common in construction and amongst other industries) are a perfect example of a competitive process benefiting the winning bidders as they have access to ongoing work, sometimes by multiple government bodies, without having to tender each time.
+However, framework agreements (which are common in construction and other industries) are a perfect example of a competitive process benefiting the winning bidders.
+Suppliers have access to ongoing work, sometimes by multiple government bodies, without having to tender each time, although this is quite competitive.

 Value for money

 The main benefit perceived in competitive tendering for government contracts is value for money.
 It is thought that a more competitive process will drive down prices and drive up added value, as firms all strive to showcase themselves as the most attractive choice for the contract.
-Typically, this is done via a competitive price and then further benefits which the contracting authority will gain – it should not be based on a low price alone.
+Typically, this is done via a competitive price and then further benefits which the contracting authority will gain.
+This should not be based on a low price alone.
 Examples of added value might be:

 - Additional small-scale works delivered for free